OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 - The callback in the first call to the `addFromNamedItemAsync` method checks the status of the result to see if the binding failed because the named item doesn't exist in the document (that is, the content control named MyContentControlTitle in this example).
 If so, the code adds the control at the active selection point (using `setSelectedDataAsync`) and then binds to it.

-> [!NOTE]
-> As mentioned earlier and shown in the preceding code, the name of the content control is used to determine where to create the binding.
+As mentioned earlier and shown in the preceding code, the name of the content control is used to determine where to create the binding.
 However, in the Office Open XML markup, the code adds the binding to the document using both the name and the ID attribute of the content control.

 After code execution, if you examine the markup of the document in which your add-in created bindings, you'll see two parts to each binding.
 In the markup for the content control where a binding was added (in document.xml), you'll see the attribute **w15:webExtensionLinked/**.